– A –

 Death Rate (or crude death rate) The number of deaths per 1,000 population in a given year.

 Demographic Transition The historical shift of birth and death rates from high to low levels in a population.
-The decline of mortality usually precedes the decline in fertility, thus resulting in rapid population growth during the transition period.
+The mortality decline usually precedes the fertility decline, resulting in rapid population growth during the transition period.

 Demography The scientific study of human populations, including their sizes, compositions, distributions, densities, growth, and other characteristics, as well as the causes and consequences of changes in these factors.